 9. Reduce DNS lookups.

-Try to copy external resources (images, javascripts) to your websites.
+Try to copy external resources (images, javascript) to your websites.

-For example, my blog has a link to w3 validation service.
-Originally icon for it was located on w3 schools web site, so I copied it to my project.
-Now this icon is local, so I have 1 less dns lookup.
+For example, my blog has a link to a W3 validation service.
+Originally icon for it was located on a W3 Schools web site, so I copied it to my project.
+Now, this icon is local, so I have 1 less DNS lookup.

 10. Minify JS.

 Do minification during production build using MS Build.
-I using YUI compressor for this purpose.
-Here is an example of MS Build script.
+I using a YUI compressor for this purpose.
+Here is an example of the MS Build script.

 <Target Name="Compress">